Green Tea for Weight Loss — What’s The Truth & What’s The Fiction?

 A supplement company from New Zealand has a vitamin supplement has not only decaffeinated standardized green tea extracts, but it also has over 90 vitamins, minerals, a full array of antioxidants, enzymes, and trace nutrients.

 The health benefits of green tea are all found in this scientifically formulated nutraceutical.

-I mentioned New Zealand deliberately for the regulatory requirements for supplements there exceeds even the U.S.
+I mentioned New Zealand deliberately for the regulatory requirements for supplements there exceeds even the U.S. FDA for pharmaceutical medications.

 I recommend taking your green tea concentrate as part of a supplement that has more than one health giving ingredients as it’s less expensive to do so.